Rho Tau Pre-Physical Therapy Club

 Women in Science

 WiSci formally stands for Women in Science.
-We are this and much more.
-We are a student organization at the University of Georgia.
 Our goal is to build a UGA-wide community of scientists interested in promoting equality in the sciences by offering opportunities for mentoring, networking, and career development.
 Men and women are both welcome.

 In addition to the numerous organizations on campus with which students can get involved, there are a variety of off-campus opportunities as well.